Microverse-Fullstack-Program/HTML-Capstone-GreenLegacy/README.md

 # Green Legacy capaign Website

-> This is a concert website built with HTML, CSS, and JavaScript
+> This is a green legacy initiative website built with HTML, CSS, and JavaScript

 ## Built With